dineshappdeveloper/ramp-fe-challenge/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

-# Bug 7: Approving a transaction won't persist the new value[done]
+# Bug 7: Approving a transaction won't persist the new value[done='']

 _You need to fix some of the previous bugs in order to reproduce_